 Breathing deep into your belly (diaphragm breathing), forcing air into the bottom of your lungs, will assist in getting the most oxygen into your bloodstream.
-It is deep in your lungs where the exchange of carbon dioxide (waste product) and oxygen in your blood takes place.
+It is deep in your lungs where the exchange of carbon dioxide (a waste product) and oxygen in your blood take place.

 Besides providing your brain with more oxygen, additional benefits of deep breathing include: